giraud/reasonml-idea-plugin/README.md

 Known limitations:
 - idea project must be created at sources root directory (you can't have sources in `somewhere/app/` and project files in `somewhere/project/`)
-- bug: `reformatOnSave` clear undo actions: no undo after saving the file
+- bug: reformat on save clear undo actions: no undo after saving the file

 ## Features